jhawthorn/discard/README.md

 methods and instead simply provides convenience methods and scopes for discarding (hiding), restoring, and querying records.

+You can find more information about the history and purpose of Discard in [this blog post](https://supergood.software/introduction-to-discard/).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.